-When it comes to location, the highest average paycheck ($75K per year) can be spotted in Washington, DC; San Francisco, Calif. (approximately $63K), Los Angeles, Calif. (around $42K), and San Marino, Calif. ($41K) are the next top-paying cities.
-Those interested in increasing earning potential should avoid the city of Chicago, Ill. — at $35K, salaries are some of the lowest in the country.
-Coldwell Banker workers in District of Columbia earn the most — about $75K annually on average.
+When it comes to location, the highest average paycheck ($75K annually) can be spotted in Washington, DC; San Francisco, Calif. ($63K), Los Angeles, Calif. (about $42K), and San Marino, Calif. (approximately $41K) are the next top-paying cities.
+Chicago, Ill. ranks low on the pay scale — at around $35K, it is one of the lowest-paid cities.
+By state, District of Columbia offers the highest pay at $75K per year.

 Years of Experience

 For those with one to four years of experience, median paychecks reach around $36K per year.
 Average pay is $45K annually for those with five to nine years of experience.
 Broken down by tenure, the largest share of Coldwell Banker employees (36 percent) have 10-19 years of experience and earn $43K per year on average.

 Salaries approach around $80K annually for Licensed Real Estate Brokers; non-accredited workers make much less.
 Licensed Real Estate Salespersons with credentials can live quite comfortably; median salaries come in at $35K per year.
 It pays to have an Associate's Degree at Coldwell Banker — these employees make the most at about $50K annually.